MelkorBalrog/SynapseX/README.md

 After inference a confusion matrix is printed and plotted to highlight misclassified examples.

+## Hyper-parameter Optimisation

+To squeeze out extra accuracy, recall, precision and F1 score the training helpers incorporate a couple of classic optimisation strategies:

+- **Early stopping** halts training when the F1 score fails to improve for a few epochs, reducing the risk of overfitting.
+- **Genetic algorithms** explore different dropout, learning-rate and architectural choices (transformer depth and attention heads) and retain the best scoring network to curb false positives and negatives.
+The compact implementation lives in `synapsex/genetic.py` and can be invoked via `PyTorchANN.tune_hyperparameters_ga` before calling `train`.

+Trained checkpoints persist the selected hyper-parameters so classification code can recreate the exact network structure discovered by the search.

 ## Assembly Instructions

 SynapseX understands a tiny instruction set sufficient for the demos: